jundalisay/spblist/content/en/research/hegel/spirit/part-a/section-2b.md

 But if the many determinate properties were utterly indifferent to each other, and were entirely related to themselves alone, then they would not be determinate.
 - They are determinate because they are distinguished and related to others as their opposites.*

-> *Superphysics Note: The movement of the mind makes them determinate.
-Otherwise, they are static and indeterminate because they are not compared to any other of themselves.
+{{< n n="The movement of the mind makes them determinate.
+Otherwise, they are static and indeterminate because they are not compared to any other of themselves." >}}

 In view of this opposition, however, they cannot exist together in the bare and simple unity of their “medium”, which unity is just as essential to them as negation.